JoshLongmire/ESP32CAM_RTSP_Wifi/API.md

 GET `/stream`
 - Content-Type: `multipart/x-mixed-replace; boundary=frame`
 - Streams continuous JPEG frames until the client disconnects or an OTA begins.
+- Enhanced error handling and client connection monitoring
 - Notes:
-  - If the camera isn’t initialized, the handler returns `503 Camera not initialized`.
+  - If the camera isn't initialized, the handler returns `503 Camera not initialized`.
   - During streaming, frames are acquired via `esp_camera_fb_get()` and returned immediately.
+  - Improved client disconnection detection and frame buffer cleanup
+  - Better error reporting for incomplete frame transmission

 GET `/capture`
 - Captures a single JPEG and saves it to the SD card root.
 - Filename format: `/<MM-DD-YYYY>_<HH-MM-SS>.jpg` (local time via NTP if available).
+- Enhanced error handling with detailed write verification
 - Responses:
   - `204 No Content` on success
   - `503 Camera not initialized` if camera failed to init
   - `503 SD not mounted` if SD_MMC is unavailable
+  - `503 Camera capture failed` if frame buffer acquisition fails
+  - `503 Incomplete file write` if SD write is incomplete
+  - `503 File creation failed` if SD file creation fails

 GET `/setCamera`
 - Applies camera settings and persists them to Preferences under key `camSettings`.
+- Enhanced input validation with automatic bounds checking using `constrain()`
 - After applying, responds with `302` and `Location: /` (browser returns to main page).
 - Query parameters (all optional unless noted):